Find Affordable College Courses

 $61,015 Average Tuition & Fees

 A rank of #5 on this year’s list means Cornell University is a great value for community organization and advocacy students.
-Cornell is a very large private not-for-profit school located in the city of Ithaca.
+Cornell is a fairly large private not-for-profit school located in the small city of Ithaca.

-Cornell also took the #1 spot in our Best Community Organization & Advocacy Schools in New York rankings.
+Cornell also made our Best Community Organization & Advocacy Schools in New York list, coming in at #1.

-Full Community Organization & Advocacy at Cornell University Report
+Read full report on Community Organization & Advocacy at Cornell University

 $7,470 Average Tuition & Fees

-John Jay College of Criminal Justice did quite well in this year’s ranking of the best value schools for community organization and advocacy students.
-It came in at #6 on the list.
-Located in the large city of New York, John Jay is a public school with a large student population.
+John Jay College of Criminal Justice came in at #6 in this year’s edition of the Best Value Community Organization & Advocacy Schools in New York ranking.
+Located in the large city of New York, John Jay is a public college with a fairly large student population.

 #7